These are the BEST pumpkin bars with cream cheese frosting! These pumpkin bars are so soft and make the perfect fall treat.

 Table of Contents

-It’s the best time of the year…pumpkin time!
-One of my ALL time favorite pumpkin recipes is pumpkin bars!
+One of my all-time favorite pumpkin recipes is pumpkin bars!
 However, they must be super moist and fluffy with rich cream cheese frosting.
 If you’re looking for an easy homemade recipe from scratch, look no further!

 Why This Recipe Works